GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex3_assembly.md

 Generally speaking, assemblers are developed in a way where they run with default parameters that have been empirically demonstrated to produce the best outcome **_on average_** across multiple data sets.
 For most purposes, there is not a lot of need to change these, but some parameters that we would always want to look at include:

+!!! quote ""

     1. *k*-mer sizes to be assembled over, and step size if using a range
     1. Number of threads to use during assembly
     1. Memory limit to prevent the assembler from using up all available RAM and forcing the computer to use its [swap space](https://web.mit.edu/rhel-doc/5/RHEL-5-manual/Deployment_Guide-en-US/ch-swapspace.html)

 #### Setting the *k*-mer size